top of page

 Here are some of the common signs that an individual may have sensory issues:

-If you resonate with this then help can be given to assess and understand your own sensory profile, and then support given to help develop some sensory based strategies to help regulate emotions and also complete the tasks/occupations that you would need and like to do.
+If you resonate with this then help can be given to assess and understand your own sensory profile, then give support to help develop some sensory based strategies to help regulate emotions and also complete the tasks that you would need and like to do.

 the-senses.jpg